lgatto/lgatto.github.io/_pages/about.md

 a [decade of `MSnbase`
 development](https://lgatto.github.io/msnbase-contribs-2/), Johannes
 Rainer, Sebastien Gibb and I have started the [R for Mass Spectrometry initiative](https://www.rformassspectrometry.org/).
-The aim of initiative is to use our decade-long experience and develop efficient, thoroughly documented, tested and flexible R software for the analysis and interpretation of high throughput mass spectrometry assays, including proteomics and metabolomics experiments.
+Base on our decade-long experiences, we have set ourselves the aim of designing and implementing efficient, thoroughly documented, tested and flexible R software for the analysis and interpretation of high throughput mass spectrometry assays, including proteomics and metabolomics experiments.

 ### Single-cell proteomics